-An environmental justice community is not present, and no negative socioeconomic effect is anticipated.
-Expected effects have the potential to be beneficial but are not anticipated to be significant.
-A minority or low-income population is not present within a one-mile radius of the project area.
-As documented in other sections of this document, the implementation of the preferred alternative would not lead to adverse human health or environmental effects for the general public as a whole or low income or minority populations specifically.

 Mitigation Measures

 No mitigation measures are warranted because no adverse socioeconomic effects are anticipated.

 Miscellaneous Issues

 Noise

 Affected Environment

 Noise is generally defined as loud, unpleasant, unexpected, or undesired sound that interferes or disrupts normal activities.
 Sound is commonly measured in decibels (dB) on the A-weighted scale, the scale most similar to the range of sounds the human ear can hear.
 The Day-Night Average Sound Level (DNL) is an average measure of sound.
 Federal agencies accept the DNL descriptor as a standard for estimating sound effects and establishing guidelines for compatible land uses.